 Proposed names for the position failed to gain support from Legislation Committee

-The Committee on Legislation, Mandates, Immunities, Rules of Procedure of the Assembly and the Oversight of the Anti-Corruption Agency, received the list of proposed names before the Assembly voted on the appointment of the KPCVA director.
+The Committee on Legislation, Mandates, Immunities, Rules of Procedure of the Assembly and the Oversight of the Anti-Corruption Agency, received the list of proposed names before the Assembly voted on the appointment of the AKVP director.

 The Committee, who has the power to issue recommendations and opinions on matters dealt with through the Assembly or the Office of the President before voting procedures take place, did not support the list of proposed persons.
 According to the Committee, the objections to the Government’s proposal for the candidates were because of alleged political ties.

-Albulena Haxhiu, chairperson of the Committee on Legislation from opposition party Vetevendosje, said that she did not support the Government’s proposal for appointing Shala as the director of the KPCVA Secretariat because of his post-war activities.
+Albulena Haxhiu, chairperson of the Committee on Legislation from opposition party Vetevendosje, said that she did not support the Government’s proposal for appointing Shala as the director of the AKVP Secretariat because of his post-war activities.